-WARNING: Do not place objects or mount equipment on or near the headliner at the siderail that may come into contact with a deploying safety canopy (if equipped).
-Failure to follow these instructions may increase the risk of personal injury in the event of a collision.
+WARNING: Do not place objects or mount equipment on or near the headliner at the siderail that may come into contact with a deploying safety canopy.
+Failure to follow this instruction may increase the risk of personal injury in the event of a collision.

-WARNING: Do not attempt to service, repair or modify the safety canopy system (if equipped), its fuses, the A-, B-, or C-pillar trim, or the headliner on a vehicle containing a safety canopy.
-See your Ford or Lincoln Mercury dealer.
+WARNING: Do not attempt to service, repair or modify the Safety Canopy® System, its fuses, the A-, B- or C-pillar trim, or the headliner on a vehicle containing a Safety Canopy® System.
+See your Ford or Lincoln-Mercury dealer.
 Failure to follow these instructions may result in personal injury.